zahid-isu/nav_clip/README.md

 ## NegCLIP Implementation

 NegCLIP introduces a few simple edits to the original OpenCLIP base.
-To ease the code-reading phase, I'll point out the main edits here:
+To ease the code-reading phase, I'll point out the main edits here; if you are familiar with how OpenCLIP works this should be easy to read/edit and modify.

 **Dataset**